xraypy/xraylarch/doc/index.rst

 Currently, Larch provides a complete set of XAFS Analysis tools (replacing all of the Ifeffit package), has some support for visualizing and analyzing XRF and XRD maps, and has many extra tools for X-ray spectral analysis, data handling, and general-purpose data modeling.

-Larch includes a Python several applications.
+Larch includes a full scientific Python environment and several applications.

 The following table lists the main Larch applications.
 New and in-development features and application will be explicitly described as